pigmonkey/spark/README.md

 [git-annex][19] is installed for file syncing.
 A systemd service unit for the git-annex assistant is enabled and started by default.
-To prevent this, remove the `git-annex` variable from the config.
+To prevent this, remove the `gitannex` variable from the config.

 NetworkManager dispatchers are installed to stop the service when connecting to untrusted networks.
 This helps to avoid having network tasks that may leak